We are incredibly proud of the Flex Trainee scheme! This page covers everything you need to know about our scheme and its application process.

 We’re here to support you throughout this process, helping to ensure that your path forward aligns with your goals and aspirations.

 • For our qualified trainees: Congratulations on this significant achievement!
-Historically, the majoring of our trainees who have qualified will be retained by their host organisation or start to look for a new NQ roles, with Flex supporting you along the way.
+Historically, the majority of our trainees who have qualified will be retained by their host organisation or start to look for a new NQ roles, with Flex supporting you along the way.

-• For trainees still on the path to qualification: We remain on hand to provide support where we can, from advising on CVs and interview prep, to insights into the NQ market and salaries.
+• For trainees still on the path to qualification: We remain on hand to provide support where we can, from advising on CVs and interview prep to insights into the NQ market and salaries.
 Some host organisations are able to retain trainees as paralegals until you complete they necessary steps needed to qualify.
 If this is not an option, we can support you through deciding what your next steps are.

 Flex Trainee Stories